TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-3.md

 ### Agent Roles

-[Agents][TAIP-5] can have specific roles that are vital to the execution of a transaction.
+[Agents][TAIP-5] can have specific roles vital to the execution of a transaction.

-The following two special roles can be used as attributes on Agents listed in the `agents` array:
+The following two roles can be used as attributes on Agents listed in the agents array:

-* `SettlementAddress` The blockchain wallet agent to settle a transaction to
+* `SettlementAddress`, The blockchain wallet agent to settle a transaction to
 * `SourceAddress` The blockchain wallet agent used to send the transaction from

-Neither of these are required, but can be used to specify the blockchain wallets up front.
+Neither of these is required but can be used to specify the blockchain wallets up front.

 ## Rationale
 <!--The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->
-This particular Message type is designed to be as general and chainagnostic as possible and be compatible with as little meta-data as possible together with any required meta-data useful for improving usability, safety, and record keeping for a transaction.
+This message type is designed to be as general and chain agnostic as possible and compatible with as little meta-data as possible, together with any required meta-data, that is useful for improving usability, safety, and record-keeping for a transaction.

 Note this is designed to be used as an initial request message.
-The `body` attirbutes can be used a representation of internal state of a transaction by an agent, but do intentionally not represent shared state.
+The body attributes can be used as a representation of the internal state of a transaction by an agent, but do intentionally not represent the shared state.

-It is also not intended to cover more complex transaction use cases, such as non token transfer related smart contract calls.
-It is encouraged that this TAIP be cloned and modified to create similar requests for Swaps, lending, and other common use cases.
+It is also not intended to cover more complex transaction use cases, such as non-token transfer-related smart contract calls.
+This TAIP is encouraged to be forked and modified to create similar requests for Swaps, lending, and other everyday use cases.

 ## Test Cases
 <!--Please add diverse test cases here if applicable.
 Any normative definition of an interface requires test cases to be implementable. -->